ClouDesire/docusaurus/docs/syndication.md

 #### Providing End User Instructions

-Vendors can submit localized messages to customers, for example to provide login instructions.
+Vendors can submit localized messages to customers, for example to provide a welcome text.

 Languages depend on the marketplace, for example in a marketplace with English and Italian languages available: